hossimo/GMA3Plugins/Globals.md

 value : string|Default of the input|
 blackFilter : string|A string that represents characters to block during input e.g. "$()\*" |
 whiteFilter : string|A string that represents characters to allow during input e.g. "0123456789-"|
-vkPlugin : string|A named ID reference to special virtual keyboards 'TextInputNumOnly'|
+vkPlugin : string|A named ID reference to special virtual keyboards 'TextInputNumOnly' for a listing see [vkPlugin](#vkPlugin)|
 maxTextLength : string|The maximum lenth of the entered string, the default value can ignore this number.|
 #### States
 Name | Description | Optional